sampsyo/cs6120/content/blog/2022-04-14-self/index.md

 these, and it isn't going to be relocating VM addresses either.

 Self heap objects also get their own tags, as these are the ones that the GC will deal with.
-Floats need to be tagged differently than integers, as self supports operators like `+` and `<` which are polymorphic on numeric types, and use different machine instructions.
+Floats need to be tagged differently than integers, as Self supports operators like `+` and `<` which are polymorphic on numeric types, and use different machine instructions.

-There is one more tag available, and it is used for the mark header word, which is the beginning of a self object, and contains some metadata for the GC as well as some immutable bits that are used by the hashing primitive.
+There is one more tag available, and it is used for the mark header word, which is the beginning of a Self object, and contains some metadata for the GC as well as some immutable bits that are used by the hashing primitive.

 #### The actual objects